Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Sarah Schlichter, MPH, RDN

-These pumpkin cottage cheese pancakes are quick, full of protein and great for kids!
-Just a few simple ingredients transform into these flavorful high protein pancakes.
+These simple cottage cheese pumpkin pancakes are quick, high in protein and great for the whole family.
+Just 10 minutes is needed to transform a few simple ingredients into these flavorful cottage cheese oat pancakes.

 Prep Time 5 minutes